yungshenglu/ONOS-Practice/src/tutorials/2_build/README.md

 ---
 ## 2.2 Build a template using Maven

-1. Change the current directory into your repository's directory
+1. Change the current directory into the place you want to place your repository
-2. Run the following command to build a template (take few minutes)
+2. Build a template with Maven (take few minutes)
     ```bash
+    # Make sure your current directory is the place you want to place your repository
     mvn archetype:generate -DarchetypeGroupId=org.onosproject -DarchetypeArtifactId=onos-bundle-archetype
     ```
 3. During the building, it may ask you set some information about this repository (e.g., maintainer, name, etc.)